Veterinary Nursing for Orphan Orangutans

 To provide funding for the placement of Ibritinah, Orangutan Appeal UK's Veterinary Nurse, at Sepilok Rehabilitation Centre.
-Providing important medical care for the orangutans, by preparing food, administering medication, carrying out health checks and most importantly assisting the resident vet.
+Ibri is crucial in providing care to the orphans including feeding, administoring medication and giving regular health checks, as well as assisting the vet with emergencies.

 Charity information: Orangutan Appeal UK

 Having medical attention available at all times is essential to Sepilok's orangutans.
 The average age of orphaned orangutans coming to the centre is between 1-2 years old, meaning that most would not have been weaned from their mother's milk.
 Therefore Ibritinah’s knowledge of the correct diet is crucial to the growth and development of the young orangutans.
 Ibritinah is an invaluable resource to deal with minor medical queries and problems, leaving the vet to deal with more serious cases.

 With around 80 orangutans at Sepilok it is important to have a qualified staff to care for them all!
 Ibritinah is the main Veterinary Nurse at the centre and ensures that 24/7 care is provided for all orangutans, including the babies, orangutans in quarantine or injured orangutans from the reserve.
 Ibritinah must carry out health checks, preparing specific meals for the orphans depending and assisting the resident vet with all procedures, including surgery.

 To provide funds for an experienced and knowledgeable Veterinary Nurse at Sepilok.